Generate and Install a Let's Encrypt SSL Certificate for a Bitnami Application

 Use the Bitnami HTTPS Configuration Tool

-IMPORTANT: The Bitnami HTTPS Configuration Tool does not support IPv6 addresses or NGINX web servers yet.
+IMPORTANT: The Bitnami HTTPS Configuration Tool does not support IPv6 addresses, load balancers/CDNs or NGINX web servers yet.
 If you use IPv6 addresses, please disable them before proceeding.
-If you use NGINX, please follow the alternative approach section.
+If you use NGINX or a load balancer or CDN, please refer to the alternative approach section.